MBTA ferry: North Shore

-Two summer-only routes to the North Shore are not funded by the MBTA but are included on MBTA maps:

-Salem Fast Ferry – operates from Salem Ferry Terminal to Long Wharf.
-Four round trips are run Mondays through Wednesdays, and five round trips on other days.
-Fares are $8 for commuters and $25 for others; MBTA Zone 3 passes are accepted only on some weekday trips.

-Winthrop Ferry – operates from Winthrop Ferry Terminal to Central Wharf, with stops at Fan Pier and Marina Bay on most trips.
-Three round trips are run on weekdays and weekends.
-Fares are $6; MBTA passes are not accepted.

 Steamboat service between Salem and Boston was run at various points between 1818 and 1931; because of competition from the Eastern Railroad, it was largely intended for recreation.
 Service to Winthrop was operated during several periods between 1840 and 1898; it too was largely out-competed by the Boston, Revere Beach and Lynn Railroad for the commuter market.
 Lynn service was operated in the 1870s, and between 1892 and 1908.
 Ferry service between Boston and Salem was operated during the summer of 1998 by WTA, funded by a state grant.
 BHC ran unsubsidized service in the summers of 1999 and 2000.
+In 2025, the MBTA indicated the possibility of future Salem and Gloucester service.

+Salem

 Salem service resumed on June 22, 2006, with a ferry funded largely by a $2.3 million state grant.
 It was operated by WTA during the summers of 2006 to 2011; BHC took over the service without subsidy in 2012.
 In 2009, Salem began allowing MBTA Commuter Rail passes to be used on certain peak-hour trips.
+The MBTA stopped subsidizing the service around 2020, and MBTA passes stopped being accepted in 2023.
+In 2025, MBTA zone 3 passes were accepted again for the Salem Ferry for the 7:00am inbound, and 5:30pm return weekday departures.

+Winthrop and Marina Bay

 Winthrop service, run by BHC under a three-year state grant, began on August 2, 2010 and lasted until 2012.
 A local charter operator ran some unsubsidized service in 2013.
 Service resumed on April 16, 2016 with a town-owned vessel operated by town employees.
 The Marina Bay stop (previously served by several short-lived services between 1977 and 1997) was added on August 16, 2016.
 The Boston terminal was at Fan Pier from April to June 2017, then Rowes Wharf (with an intermediate Fan Pier stop) for the remainder of the summer.
 Central Wharf became the Boston terminal in 2018.

 The service's high cost and low reliability has attracted criticism; it was not run for six weeks in 2019 due to mechanical issues and lack of staff.
+The MBTA took over operations of the Winthrop Ferry in July 2023.
+The lease agreement was for two years with up to three years of extensions.
+The route was split into separate direct Quincy and Winthrop services on weekdays with higher frequency when it resumed on April 28, 2025.
+Ridership on those routes tripled in summer 2025.